hacklab-fi/nakkisade/README.md

 Event registration and task assigning tool

-Status: alpha
+Status: beta

-## What it does?
+## What it does

 Nakkisade is intended for event organizers.
 Especially events in which volunteer participants do some tasks such as hackathons, demoparties, underground raves, small festivals etc.

 It does two things: